Below you’ll find all of our 2020 RV life updates from the road in one place.

 We also put a spare tire on the trailer tire we noticed had metal shards coming out of it and ordered four new tires.
 We made a Camping World appointment to get the new tires put on the trailer, as well as an overall check-up for 8/26.

-We also decided it was time to get rid of all of our dining area carpet and ordered flooring for the slide to install ourselves, with my brother, at the end of August.
+Lastly, we decided it was time to get rid of all of our dining area carpet and ordered flooring for the slide to install ourselves, with my brother, at the end of August.

 8/12/2020 – 8/26/2020: Timothy Lake South Thousand Trails Park in East Stroudsburg, PA